- What is U.S. DOT SBIR?

 A: The U.S. DOT solicitation is released twice a year.
 The solicitations will not be available in paper form, but will be available for viewing on the U.S.DOT SBIR web site (http://www.volpe.dot.gov/sbir/) and as a downloadable file in Microsoft Word and PDF formats.

-Sign-up to receive notifications when a new solicitation opens.
+Sign up to receive notifications when a new solicitation opens.

 Q: I have an idea that doesn't match any topics in the U.S. DOT SBIR solicitation.
 What should I do?

 A: Visit the U.S. DOT Small Business Web Page (http://osdbuweb.dot.gov) and Federal Business Opportunities (FedBizOpps) to search for contract opportunities which match your idea and/or your capabilities.
-FedBizOpps is the primary location to hear about U.S. DOT contract opportunities.
+FedBizOpps is the primary location to learn about U.S. DOT contract opportunities.

 Q: Can an SBIR Phase III follow-on funding contract be made, without competition, to the firm that successfully completes Phase I and II?

-A: Yes, the firm may be given a sole source contract for further work or production that derives from, extends, or completes earlier SBIR work.
+A: Yes.
+The firm may be given a sole source contract for further work or production that derives from, extends, or completes earlier SBIR work.
 Such follow-on work must be given Phase III status by the agency.

 A: The Company Registry is a new element of the SBIR data system and application process.
 A small business must register in the company registry in order to submit a proposal for any SBIR solicitation.
 Once you have registered, your company will be given an SBIR ID number that you will use when applying to any SBIR agency solicitation.
 The SBA Company Registry is located here: http://www.sbir.gov/registration

-Q. Do I need to register in the System for Award Management (SAM) in order to submit a proposal for a U.S. DOT solicitation?
+Q. Do I need to register in the System for Award Management (SAM) in order to submit a proposal for a U.S. DOT SBIR solicitation?